dongchen-coder/symFP/SoftwareArtifact.md

 #### CMakeList.txt
 This file was used to configure the running environment of all benchmarks including generating the Makefile for SPS compiler passes.
 #### sps/
-This directory contains all the compiler pass for this paper
+This directory contains all the source code for SPS compiler passes.
 #### test_facility/
-This directory contains Poly Benchmark suite, the binary code file and IR file of these benchmarks after compiling, the source code and executable file for newly-generated static sampling code and trace analysis code,  and the test result after static sampling methods and trace analysis methods respectivley.
+This directory contains Poly Benchmark suite(for SPS and Trace analysis), the binary code file and IR file of these benchmarks, the source code and executable file for newly-generated static sampling code and trace analysis code,  and the test result after static sampling methods and trace analysis methods respectivley.
 #### test_run/
-This directory contains all the
+This directory contains all the script for compiling and running SPS/trace analysis or drawing figures, together wtih all test results.

 # Quick Start